Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 AI Agent Security Module

-50-control security matrix covering OWASP Agentic Top 10 (ASI01–ASI10), OWASP LLM Top 10 (LLM01–LLM10), and MCP protocol controls.
+50-control security matrix covering OWASP Top 10 for Agentic Applications (ASI01–ASI10), OWASP LLM Top 10 (LLM01–LLM10), and MCP protocol controls.
 Agent inventory, access control matrix, agent risk register, and open-source agent risk register with 18 mapped risks.

 Word · 8–10 pages